segment-boneyard/load-date/Readme.md

 # load-script

-  Component: returns the Date the page started loading, with a "good enough" version for browsers without performance.timing.
+  Returns the Date the page started loading, with a "good enough" version for browsers without `performance.timing`.

 ## Installation